barisakdas/Solidity-Ethereum-Smart-Contract-Example/README.md

 In the project, only how it can be done was mentioned and a 'HelloWorld' application was made in the simplest extent.

-If you have questions, you can contact my `barisakdas00@gmail.com` e-mail address.
+If you have questions, you can contact me with `barisakdas00@gmail.com` e-mail address.